Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/32-DiagramEditor.md

 ## Refreshing the diagram

 The *Refresh* operation will force an update of the diagram's content according to the latest version of the underlying semantic model.
 The default operational mode is to automatically refresh the diagram's content whenever any relevant change is detected in the semantic model (e.g. caused by another editor).
-This can be disabled using the *Automatic refresh* preference (accessible through *Window > Preferences > Sirius*).
-When in manual refresh mode (i.e. *Automatic refresh* is unchecked), you must manually use the *Refresh* operation whenever you want the diagram to take into account changes in the model.
-Even in automatic refresh mode, it may be sometimes necessary to invoke an explicit, manual refresh using this operation if ModuleStudio got confused.
+In additional you can also manually use the *Refresh* operation whenever you want the diagram to take into account changes in the model.
+Sometimes it may be necessary to invoke an explicit, manual refresh using this operation if ModuleStudio got confused.

 You can invoke the refresh either by the tab-bar ![Refresh](images/ui_diagram_tabbar_refresh.png) or with the **F5** keyboard shortcut or using the canvas' context menu.